 - Rehabilitative Alimony: A spouse who decides to engage in any educational program or business training may be entitled to receive rehabilitative alimony during their course.
 This will then be paid until the spouse graduates from the program or starts a job.

 - Transitional Alimony: In the event that a spouse is financially disadvantaged due to the divorce and is unable to work, the other party may be required to pay transitional alimony.
 This can help the disadvantaged spouse to bridge the financial gap until they are able to recover and secure new employment.

 How Can We Help?

 Here at Davis Law Firm, our experienced legal team is up for any challenge related to family law.
-With over 60 years experience in the industry, we can help you take on your challenges and come out the other side with the justice and outcome you deserve.
+With over 60 years of experience in the industry, our family law attorneys can help you take on your challenges and come out the other side with the justice and outcome you deserve.

 We are proud to have a branch of our law firm in the town of Crossville, Tennessee.
 Our location is convenient to get to and only 4 miles from the Crossville Municipal Airport (CSV).
 We are proud of our vibrant arts community which includes the historic Palace Theater founded in 1938, less than 1 mile from our doorstep.
 If the outdoors are where you find your happiness, we are also home to the Cumberland Plateau with views of Obed River and Byrd Lake, and we are only 5 miles from Cumberland Mountain State Park.
 Get in touch today at and let us take some of the burdens off of your shoulders.